-First pros, such a lightweight little lens is great; it will fit poorly in your back pocket, big pockets.
+First, such a lightweight little lens is great; it will fit poorly in your back pocket and big pockets.

 I’m personally going to be using this as a workhorse lens.

-This brings me to pro number two.
-It is a wide-angle lens with a nice amount of zoom; it comes in great vlogging doing handheld stuff.
+It is a wide-angle lens with a nice zoom; it comes in great vlogging doing handheld stuff.